dmonroy/pycrunch/README.md

 Specific documentation about the existing methods and examples can be found in the following index:

+Brief introduction:
 [Introduction](docs/introduction.md)

+How to deal with Pycrunch:
 [Getting Started](docs/navigation.md)

+Crunch Datasets:
 [Datasets](docs/datasets.md)

+Dataset Manipulation:
 [Dataset Manipulation](docts/manipulation.md)